-Cyntoia Brown was just 16 years old when she was sentenced to life in prison for the murder of 43-year-old Johnny Allen, who she shot in the back of the head while they were in bed together.
+Cyntoia Brown was just 16 years old when she was sentenced to life in prison for the murder of 43-year-old Johnny Allen, who she shot in the back of the head while they were in bed together in Nashville on August 6, 2004.
+Brown thought her life was over — but that was far from the case.

-Brown, who has maintained that she was forced into prostitution at an early age and scared for her life, was subsequently charged with first-degree murder and aggravated robbery in 2004.
+Cyntoia Brown’s story began with her being forced into sex work at an early age.
+At trial for murder, she maintained that she killed Allen in self-defense and was scared for her life.
+Nevertheless, she was subsequently charged with first-degree murder and aggravated robbery.
 She was tried as an adult and then convicted and sentenced to life in prison, not eligible for parole until the age of 67.

 But Brown’s case eventually become a topic of controversy, with a number of celebrities and justice reform advocates speaking out against her sentencing.
-Snoop Dogg, Lebron James, and more drew attention to her case, and she became the subject of a high-profile documentary.
+Snoop Dogg, LeBron James, Rihanna, and others drew attention to her case, making the previously unknown case go viral to the point that her case eventually made it to the Tennessee governor’s desk.
+She even became the subject of a high-profile documentary.

-A clemency hearing in 2017 received wide public attention, and then in 2019, Tennessee Gov. Bill Haslam commuted her sentence.
-But Brown’s story is far from over: She travels the country and advocates on behalf of victims of sex trafficking.
-However, some in law enforcement maintain that Brown was far from a victim.
+A clemency hearing in 2017 received wide public attention, but it wasn’t until 2019 that Tennessee Gov. Bill Haslam commuted her sentence.
+And after Cyntoia Brown’s release from prison, she believed she still had work to do.
+Now, she travels the country and advocates on behalf of victims of sex trafficking.
+Here’s how the story of Cyntoia Brown began.

-Cyntoia Brown Goes On Trial For The Murder Of Johnny Michael Allen
+Cyntoia Brown’s Trial For The Murder Of Johnny Michael Allen

 At her 2004 trial, Brown said that Allen had solicited her for sex at a Sonic in East Nashville, Tennessee, and taken her back to his house.
 Prosecutors said that Brown shot Allen in the head while he was asleep and stole his money, guns, and fled in his truck.

-Prosecutors never argued that Allen had good intentions — rather, they admitted he did indeed pick her up for sex.
+Prosecutors admitted that Allen did indeed pick her up for sex.
 Prosecutor Jeff Burks told a local FOX affiliate, “That was a fact from start to finish.”

 Still, they alleged that Brown knew exactly what she was doing, and her motive was robbery.